carbonblack/cbapi-python/docs/index.rst

-- **Better support for multiple CB servers** cbapi now introduces the concept of Credential Profiles; named collections of URL, API keys, and optional proxy configuration for connecting to any number of CB Protection, Defense, or Response servers.
+- **Better support for multiple CB servers** cbapi now introduces the concept of Credential Profiles; named collections of URL, API keys, and optional proxy configuration for connecting to any number of App Control, Cloud Endpoint Standard, or EDR servers.

 API Credentials